From paintbrush to pixel: A review of deep neural networks in AI-generated art: Preliminaries

-In addition to its huge impact on deep learning, potential directions have been discussed on how GANs could advance cognitive science \cite{goetschalckx2021}.
-In the literature, there are various different GAN architectures \cite{creswell2018}.
-For example, when the G and D are composed of convolutional layers, this architecture is called a \emph{deep convolutional GAN (DCGAN)} \cite{radford2016}.
-The most well-known DCGAN is \emph{StyleGAN} \cite{karras2019} which can vary coarse-to-fine visual features separately.
+In the literature, there are various GAN architectures \cite{creswell2018}.
+For example, when the G and D are composed of convolutional layers, this architecture is called a \emph{deep convolutional GAN (DCGAN)} \cite{radford2016}. \emph{StyleGAN} \cite{karras2019} is a convolutional GAN which can vary coarse-to-fine visual features separately.
 Whereas an ordinary GAN receives a noise vector as input, StyleGAN inputs the noise vector to a mapping network to create an intermediate latent space.
 The intermediate latents are then fed through the generator through adaptive instance normalization \cite{karras2019}.
 The mapping network ensures that features are disentangled in latent space, allowing StyleGAN to manipulate specific features in images (e.g., remove someone's glasses or make someone look older).
-Pix2pix is a GAN that takes an image as input (rather than noise) and translates it to a different modality (e.g., BW image to RGB image) \cite{isola2017}.
+Pix2pix \cite{isola2017} is a GAN that takes an image as input (rather than noise) and translates it to a different modality (e.g., BW image to RGB image).
 Whereas the training of pix2pix requires image pairs (the same image in RGB and BW), CycleGAN \cite{zhu2017} alleviates this need by ‘cycling’ between two GANs (see Section~\ref{subsectiongans}).
-An \emph{adversarial autoencoder} combines the adversarial setting of GANs with the autoencoder architecture \cite{makhzani2015}.
+An \emph{adversarial autoencoder} \cite{makhzani2015} combines the adversarial setting of GANs with the autoencoder architecture.
 Lastly, a \emph{self-attention adversarial neural network (SAGAN)} \cite{zhang2019} defines a GAN framework with an attention mechanism, which is explained in Section \ref{transformers}.